SheepMan/nachos-eclipse/README.md

 }
 ```

-As you'll notice the class that contains these tests is extended from the
+One thing to note is that the provided UnitTests test Suite is by default
-nachos.tests.unittest.TestHarness class.
-If you'd like your tests to use a
+defined to use the default Nachos Round Robin Scheduler.
+If you'd like to
-different scheduler you can simply override the getScheduler() method in your
+use a different scheduler, you will need to overwrite its getScheduler() method
-derived class.
+as defined below.

 ```java
 protected static Class<? extends Scheduler> getScheduler() {